milesstroud/musicaroundtheworld/README.md

 # Conclusion

 Well, that's all for this iteration!
 We learned that a danceable tune may lead to a chart-topper, which is no surprise.
 More interestingly, taking a look at speechiness by country allowed me to see some potential changes in the music landscape.
 Hip-hop, chock full of hard hitting flows and deep lyricism, may be playing an increasing role in the top charts.
 This makes me wonder what other audio feature may be more prevalent in other countries that aren't as big on speechiness.
 Songs in Great Britain's top charts were far more likely to trend towards being "instrumental", surprisingly untrue for Argentina.
+It really makes me wonder what Argentinian music is like!

 Future iterations of this project will dive deeper into some other audio features, and hopefully sample more countries!
+Thanks for reading.